YoujiaZhang/YoujiaZhang.github.io/_pages/about.md

 <em>International Joint Conference on Artificial Intelligence (IJCAI), 2025</em>

 [**Project**](https://youjiazhang.github.io/USD/) | [**Code**](https://github.com/YoujiaZhang/USD)
-- We propose USD, a method for consistent single-to-multi-view image synthesis and geometry recovery using image-conditioned diffusion and radiance fields.
-By treating the radiance field optimized during geometry extraction as a rigid multi-view consistency prior and introducing Unbiased Score Distillation (USD)—which leverages unconditioned noise from a 2D diffusion model to correct traditional optimization bias—we greatly enhance radiance field fidelity.
-Our two-step specialization of the 2D diffuser then performs object-specific denoising to generate high-quality multi-view images, from which we directly recover accurate geometry and texture.
-The result matches state-of-the-art performance on extensive datasets while preserving full freedom of camera positioning.
+- We propose the USD, which achieves consistent single-to-multi-view synthesis and geometry recovery by using a radiance-field consistency prior and Unbiased Score Distillation—injecting unconditioned 2D diffusion noise to debias optimization—followed by a two-step, object-aware denoising process that yields high-quality views for accurate geometry and texture.
 </div>
 </div>